rtiangha/Lemonade/BUILDING.md

         Fedora: dnf install cmake
         OpenSUSE: zypper in cmake extra-cmake-modules

-    Note on Boost library: you don't need to install Boost library on your system, because citra provides a bundled trimmed Boost library.
+    Note on Boost library: you don't need to install Boost library on your system, because Lemonade provides a bundled trimmed Boost library.
 However, if you already have Boost library installed on your system, please make sure its version is at least 1.66 (which contains a bug fix for GCC 7), otherwise compilation would fail.

 ### Building Lemoande in Debug Mode (Slow):